cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Poetry manages a `virtual environment`_ for your project,
-containing your package together with its core dependencies,
-as well as the development dependencies.
+which contains your package, its core dependencies, and the development dependencies.
 All dependencies are kept at the versions specified by the lock file.

 A virtual environment gives your project